-GASB Statement No. 92 - "Omnibus 2020."
-The primary objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB statements.
-The Statement will become effective for fiscal years beginning after June 15, 2021.
-All applicable provisions have been included in the City's financial statements as of December 31, 2022.
+GASB Statement No. 94 - "Public-Private and Public-Public Partnerships and Availability Payment Arrangements."
+The primary objectives of this Statement are to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements ("PPPs").
+The Statement will become effective for fiscal years beginning after June 15, 2022.
+All applicable provisions have been included in the City's financial statements as of December 31, 2023.